 Business segments and capabilities

-The company’s major operations comprise a Global Technology Services segment; a Global Business Services segment; a Systems and Technology segment; a Software segment; and a Global Financing segment.
+The company’s major operations are comprised of: a Global Technology Services segment; a Global Business Services segment; a Software segment; a Systems and Technology segment; and a Global Financing segment.

 Global Services is a critical component of the company’s strategy of providing IT infrastructure and business insight and solutions to clients.
 While solutions often include industry-leading IBM software and hardware, other suppliers’ products are also used if a client solution requires it.
-Contracts for IBM services—commonly referred to as “signings”—can range from less than one year to over 10 years.
 Within Global Services there are two reportable segments: Global Technology Services and Global Business Services.

-GLOBAL TECHNOLOGY SERVICES (GTS) segment primarily reflects IT infrastructure services and business process services, delivering value through the company’s global scale, standardization and automation.
+Global Technology Services (GTS) primarily provides IT infrastructure services and business process services, delivering business value through the company’s global scale, standardization and automation.